 SamCERA was created to provide lifetime retirement annuities, survivor benefits, and permanent disability benefits to qualified members and their beneficiaries.
 The cost of such programs includes recurring benefit payments as designated by the plan, refund of contributions to terminated members, and the cost of administering the system.
-Deductions for the fiscal year ended June 30, 2006, totaled \$92,299,003, an increase of 6.24% over the prior fiscal year (refer to Table 4.)
+Deductions for the fiscal year ended June 30, 2007, totaled \$99,815,173, an increase of 8.14% over the prior fiscal year (refer to Table 4, page 24.)

-Deductions of \$92,299,003 were exceeded by additions of \$282,927,118, resulting in an increase of \$190,628,115 in fiduciary net assets for the fiscal year ended June 30, 2006.
+Deductions of \$99,815,173 were exceeded by additions of \$441,531,986, resulting in an increase of \$341,716,813 in fiduciary net assets for the fiscal year ended June 30, 2007.

 This fiscal year both retiree benefits and member refunds increased.
-Management attributes these trends to the overall enhanced economic environment and implementation retirement benefits.
+Management attributes these trends to the overall enhanced economic environment and implementation of enriched retirement benefits.

-The Board of Retirement approves the annual budget, which controls administrative expenses, which controls administrative expenses and represents approximately 0.12% of total assets.
+The Board of Retirement approves the annual budget, which controls administrative expenses and represents approximately 0.14% of total assets.
 The County Employees Retirement Law of 1937 limits SamCERA's administrative budget to eighteen-hundredths of 1 percent (0.18%) of the total assets of the retirement system.
 SamCERA has consistently been within its approved administrative budget and within the 18 basis point regulation.

-The system's administrative expenses decreased by \$148,640 or -6.65% in fiscal year 2005-2006.
-The decreased expenditure is primarily attributable to staff positions that were vacant during the fiscal year.
-In addition several information technology projects were delayed, pending establishment of an overall information technology plan.
+The system's administrative expenses increased by \$496,056, or 23.8% last fiscal year.
+The increased expenditure is primarily attributable to an increase in the salary and benefit categories, which is a result of filling staff positions that were vacant in the prior fiscal year.

 Expenses of SamCERA's professional services are included with investment expense.
-For the fiscal years ended June 30, 2006, and June 30, 2005, the expenditures for actuarial services, custodian services and investment consultant services were consistent with the original appropriations.
+For the fiscal years ended June 30, 2007, and June 30, 2006, the expenditures for actuarial services, custodian services and investment consultant services were consistent with the original appropriations.
 Investment management fees were slightly higher than budgeted due to assets appreciating faster than anticipated.
 Investment management fees are driven by contractual agreements and based on total fair market value of assets under management.